The Awakening Collective

 Not Fit for The Human Body

-For this reason, a stable, permanent seventh density realization is almost certainly unsustainable while inhabiting a physical body.
-The body requires functional separation to operate.
+The body requires a subtle contraction of separation to operate.
 It must distinguish itself from the environment in order to survive.
-It must retain memory to recognize food, people, and danger.
-It must have a sense of time to regulate sleep, movement, and care.
-It must preserve a basic self-other distinction for locomotion and protection.
-Full seventh density dissolves all of these conditions.
+It must retain some mental/conceptual separation to distinguish THIS form THAT, to recognize food, people, and danger.
+It must have some sense of time and space to know where it is or complete even short-term tasks like eating.
+Full seventh density dissolves all of these separations.

 7D Glimpses